Keighley and Kendal Turnpike: Losses

 In 1877 instructions were given "that the gates must be taken off their hinges at 12 o' clock of 1 November and put aside and sold as soon as possible".
 The investors received on average only 54% of the money they had advanced.
 Most of the capital had come from the northwest end of the road.

-By the Highways and Locomotives (Amendment) Act 1878, Parliament abolished the principle of turnpikes and when the trusts fell due handed the roads to Quarter Sessions with power to levy rates on the whole county for their maintenance, supplementing them by a grant from the exchequer.
+By the Highways and Locomotives (Amendment) Act 1878 (41 & 42 Vict. c.
+77), Parliament abolished the principle of turnpikes and when the trusts fell due handed the roads to quarter sessions with power to levy rates on the whole county for their maintenance, supplementing them by a grant from the exchequer.
 The Local Government Act 1888 allowed the newly created county councils to manage the roads transferred to them.

 Gains

 Before the turnpike about 90 pack horses continuously worked the route from Kendal through Yorkshire.
 Their panniers were wicker hampers to carry local manufactures and necessities.
 The cost of this form of transportation was almost prohibitive.
 Coal was seldom transported far from coastal harbours.
 When the turnpike opened pack-horses gave way to crude carts with revolving axles.
 Post-chaises were introduced to Kendal in 1754, and the first stage waggon in 1757.
 Staging meant maintaining speed by frequent changes of horses.
 Many inns became posting houses that kept horses to let for the next stage at 1s. to 1s.
 6d. per mile, returning with the next party coming the reverse way.
 When room permitted, carrier waggons were used by people who could not afford to travel on horseback.
 The first passenger stagecoaches arrived in Westmorland in 1763.
 In 1786 the Mail Coach began to run regularly.
 In the early 1800s the Union coach ran from Kendal to Keighley each way on alternate days.
 By 1840 there were daily services from Kendal to Skipton and Kirkby Lonsdale.
 Wealthier travellers hired postchaises or had their own vehicles.